Skip to main content

 The global climate crisis is, at its core, a fossil fuel crisis.
 Given that the global power sector accounts for nearly half of all emissions (~ 14 GtCO2 annually), its decarbonization is critical to any meaningful climate solution.
 Financial strategies must be designed not only to phase out fossil fuels but to sufficiently expand renewable energy capacity to meet rising energy demands, including those driven by AI.

-In this joint webinar, Patrick Bolton and Alissa Kleinnijenhuis will present their insights on the corporate governance implications of the financial strategies underlying the decarbonization of the global power sector, drawing from their paper, “The Economic Case for Climate Finance at Scale,” and new research focused on the global power sector.
-Franklin Allen, Nuno Fernandes, and Alexander Wagner will comment and partake in a panel discussion on climate finance to decarbonize the global economy, with Anastasia Pappas moderating a 25-minute Q&A session involving the panel and the online audience.
+In this joint webinar, Patrick Bolton and Alissa Kleinnijenhuis presented their insights on the corporate governance implications of the financial strategies underlying the decarbonization of the global power sector, drawing from their paper, “The Economic Case for Climate Finance at Scale,” and new research focused on the global power sector.
+Franklin Allen, Nuno Fernandes, and Alexander Wagner commented and partook in a panel discussion on climate finance to decarbonize the global economy, with Anastasia Pappas moderating a 25-minute Q&A session involving the panel and the online audience.

 Speakers